akbloodadarsh/Negative-Tweet-Reporter-Automatic/README.md

 #### How this is happening

-I have used training dataset to train a model using multinomial naive bayes,then we are fetching tweets 10 at a time(Their is a limit of 3200 because Twitter allows a maximum of 3200 tweets for extraction).Then we are using our tained model to analyse the tweets and if it encounter a negative twee the program will automatically report it!And the program will repeat the cycle.
+I have used training dataset to train a model using multinomial naive bayes,then program will fetch 10 tweets at a time(Their is a limit of 3200 because Twitter allows a maximum of 3200 tweets for extraction currently).Then our tained model will analyse the tweets and if it encounter a negative tweet the program will automatically report it.
 (The program is only fetching the tweets which are using english language)